coreboot/coreboot/Documentation/releases/coreboot-4.20-relnotes.md

-Upcoming release - coreboot 4.20
+coreboot 4.20 release
 ========================================================================

-The 4.20 release is being done on May 15, 2023.
+The 4.20 release was done on May 15, 2023.
+Unfortunately, a licensing issues was found immediately after the release was completed, and it was decided to hold the release until that was fixed.

+Please do not use the 4.20 tag, and use the 4.20.1 git tag instead.
+The 4.20_branch will contain all code for 4.20, 4.20.1, and any further changes required for this release.

-The coreboot community has done a tremendous amount of work on the codebase over the last three and a half month.
+The coreboot community has done a tremendous amount of work on the codebase over the last three and a half months.
 We've had over 1600 commits in that time period, doing ongoing cleanup and improvement.

 It can be hard to remember at times how much the codebase really has